nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 # Setting up The Server
 - Create a `server` directory using the followig terminal command:
     `nabil828@DESKTOP-0AB0QNR:~/mern_demo$ mkdir server`.
-or using your OS GUI.
+Or use your OS GUI.

 # Express.js
 Express.js is a Node.js framework that we will use to build the server app.
 It is defined as